madewithkoji/koji-vcc/README.md

 ### Installation

-`npm install koji-tools`
+`npm install @withkoji/vcc`

 ### Usage (Client)

-`import { config } from 'koji-tools'`
+`import Koji from '@withkoji/vcc'`

-Import `config` to get access to the values that are set in your VCC and also to make calls to the backend.
+Import Koji to get access to the values that are set in your VCC and also to make calls to the backend.
+VCC values are available in `Koji.config`.

 ### What is a VCC?